aabbtree77/esp32-vpn/README.md

     Here "12345" is the mosquitto process ID shown by the ps command.

-    The last line indicates the connected MicroPython MQTT client which gets a local IP address such as 192.168.1.100, the latter may change with each device reboot.
+    You should get the console message indicating the connected MicroPython MQTT client with its local IP address such as 192.168.1.100, the latter may change with each device reboot.

 4. Open the third terminal window.
 Start another MQTT client to read what MicroPython broadcasts: